 How To Pay For Your Registration Renewal

-Will I Be Ticketed If I Renewed My Registration But Don't Have My New Card and Sticker?
+Will I Be Ticketed If I didn't get My New Card and Sticker yet?

 You can contact the NCDMV directly with any questions or concerns.
 We regret that we are unable to offer any additional information beyond the content of this document.